-AfroReggae is a more centralised institution that has a commander, as it were.
+"AfroReggae is a more centralised institution that has a commander, as it were.
 We work with them and we know.
-Junior makes a big effort to de-centralise but you have the personality of the creator.
-Because AfroReggae has the AfroReggae creator and the AfroReggae created (...)
-CUFA, they have a network process, of distributing leadership..."
+Junior makes a big effort to de-centralise it, but you have the personality of the creator.
+Because AfroReggae has the AfroReggae creator and AfroReggae created...
+CUFA, they have a network process of distributing leadership..."
+(UNESCO Office in Brazil, partner)

-The challenges professionalisation, of development of competences understanding the role and style of leaders are just some one of the issues these organisations will need to face as they grow and establish their position in the Brazilian public sphere.
+The challenges of professionalisation, development of competences and understanding the role and style of leaders are just some of the issues these organisations will need to face as they grow and establish their position in the Brazilian public sphere.
 The complexity they present relates to the fact that they are hybrids and do not fit into any one single model of NGO, private company or social movement.
-They incorporate elements of all these and do not conform easily with frameworks that juxtapose styles of dealing with and thinking about social transformation.
+They incorporate elements of all these and do not easily conform to frameworks that juxtapose styles of dealing with and thinking about social transformation.
 If for some the opposition is between markets and politics, the experience AfroReggae and CUFA shows that these two ways can be successfully combined.
-They do not oppose states and markets, nor distance themselves from international agencies and academia, nor separate social movements from these various arenas, but instead work with all; in this process, they demonstrate that the benefits of interlocution across sectors exceed the dangers.
+They do not oppose States and markets, nor distance themselves from international agencies and academia, nor separate social movements from these various arenas, instead they work with all; in this process, they demonstrate that the benefits of interlocution across sectors exceed the dangers.